-Borrowers may choose from among five payment options: (1) tenure, by which the borrower receives equal monthly payments from the lender for as long as the borrower lives and continues to occupy the home as a principal residence; (2) term, by which the borrower receives equal monthly payments for a fixed period selected by the borrower; (3) line of credit, by which the borrower can make withdrawals up to a maximum amount, at times and in amounts of the borrower's choosing; (4) modified tenure, by which the tenure option is combined with a line of credit; and (5) modified term, by which the term option is combined with a line of credit.
+Borrowers may choose either a fixed rate or adjustable rate HECM.
+The only payment option for a fixed rate HECM is the single lump sum payment option.
+For adjustable rate HECMs, borrowers may select from among five payment options: (1) tenure, by which the borrower receives equal monthly payments from the lender for as long as the borrower lives and continues to occupy the home as a principal residence; (2) term, by which the borrower receives equal monthly payments for a fixed period selected by the borrower; (3) line of credit, by which the borrower can make withdrawals up to a maximum amount, at times and in amounts of the borrower's choosing; (4) modified tenure, by which the tenure option is combined with a line of credit; and (5) modified term, by which the term option is combined with a line of credit.
+All borrowers, regardless of the interest rate type selected, may only access the greater of 60 percent of the initial principal limit or mandatory obligations plus 10 percent of the initial principal limit during the first twelve month period of the HECM.
+Borrowers may also be required to have either a fully-funded or partially-funded Life Expectancy Set Aside as a condition of loan approval.

-Borrowers have several obligations after the loan closes, including (1) occupying the home as their primary residence; (2) making timely payments of property taxes, home owner association fees and ground rents; (3) maintaining homeowner's hazard insurance; and (4) maintaining the property in a condition equal to when the loan was closed.
+Borrowers have several obligations after the loan closes, including occupancy requirements, payments of certain property and insurance charges, and property maintenance.
 The borrower retains ownership of the property and may sell the home and move at any time, keeping the sales proceeds in excess of the mortgage balance.
 The borrower cannot be forced to sell the home to pay off the mortgage, even if the mortgage balance grows to exceed the value of the property.
-An FHA-insured reverse mortgage becomes due and payable under various circumstances such as the death of the last remaining mortgagor, or the mortgagor sells the home, or the mortgagors fail to keep up their obligations.
+An FHA-insured reverse mortgage becomes due and payable under various circumstances such as the death of the last remaining borrower, when the borrower sells the home, or when the borrower fails to keep up their obligations.
 When the loan is due and payable, if the loan exceeds the value of the property, the borrower (or the heirs) will owe no more than the value of the property.
+In certain cases a non-borrowing spouse may be eligible to stay in the home for a deferral period, even when the loan is eligible to be called due and payable otherwise.

-Applicant Eligibility: All borrowers must be at least 62 years of age, occupy the property as a principal residence and have participated in a consumer information session given by a FHA-approved HECM counselor.
+Applicant Eligibility: All borrowers must be at least 62 years of age, occupy the property as a principal residence, have financial resources to continue to make timely payment of ongoing property charges, and have participated in a consumer information session given by a FHA-approved HECM counselor.
 Any existing lien on the property must be small enough to be paid off at settlement of the reverse mortgage.
 Borrowers must not be delinquent on any federal debt.

 Legal Authority: Section 255 of the National Housing Act (12 U.S.C.
 1715z-20).
-Regulations are at 24 CFR parts 200 and 206.
+Regulations are at 24 CFR part 200 and part 206.